 Three years after the release of Star Trek, Goldsmith would have his unofficial Annus Mirabilis.
 But I daresay he’d been giving us years of wonder all along.

-*Goldsmith also composed music for some of the early episodes of The Waltons, but any hopes of a CD highlighting those scores, and that marvelous theme, have been dashed by the intelligence that Lorimar, the company that produced the series, destroyed the tapes.
+* Goldsmith also composed music for some of the early episodes of The Waltons, but any hopes of a CD highlighting those scores, and that marvelous theme, have been dashed by the intelligence that Lorimar, the company that produced the series, destroyed the tapes.
+So much for the virtues of the free enterprise system.

-†It goes without saying that the Holocaust is one of the most important, and appalling, events of the 20th century, and one can well understand the emotional involvement of Uris’ readers in QB VII.
+† It goes without saying that the Holocaust is one of the most important, and monstrous, events of the 20th century, and one can well understand the emotional involvement of Uris’ readers in QB VII.
 But the book, based on the author’s own legal experience with a man he named as a Nazi doctor in his novel Exodus, is written — “hacked” would be a better word — with no finesse whatsoever.
-Worse, it exhibits an appalling misogyny and evokes a masculine world in which women are either willing pussy, or nothing.
+Worse, it exhibits an appalling misogyny and evokes an allegedly heterosexual, totally masculine world in which women are either pussy, or nothing.

-††In addition to the Los Angeles 1937 CD, you can also hear Lambro’s music under the movie’s original trailer.
-See YouTube et al.
+‡ In addition to the Los Angeles 1937 CD, you can also hear Lambro’s music under Chinatown‘s original trailer.

 Text copyright 2014 by Scott Ross